 Dolmabahçe Palace, which has been opened to the public as a part of the National Palaces today, with its unique decorations, architectural details, unique hand-woven carpets, chandelier work, glass mansion, salute section, palace collections, baths, and the room where Mustafa Kemal passed away.
 It is one of the first places to go in Istanbul to take a look at the recent history.

-Dolmabahçe Palace entrance fee is 120 TL.
-Haremlik and Selamlik sections are separate and have different ticket prices.
-Detailed fees are as follows;
+Dolmabahçe Palace entrance fee is 450 TL.
+Haremlik and Selamlık sections are included in this price.

 Is MuseumPass Valid in Dolmabahçe Palace?